-Principle 3: Businesses should uphold the freedom of association and the effective
+Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;

 Principle 4: Elimination of all forms of forced and compulsory labour;

 Principle 5: Effective abolition of child labour; and

 Principle 6: Elimination of discrimination in respect of employment and occupation animaná is guided by the principles of The Ethical Trading Initiative Base Code in its work to improve the social and economic conditions of its employees.
 The Code was founded on the conventions of the International Labour Organisation (ILO) and for the improvement of the social and economic conditions of producers by the standards of the World Fair Trade Organization (WFTO).